midl-dev/midl-docs/docs/tezos-endpoints.md

 We operate full nodes and an indexing service powered by [TzKT](https://tzkt.io).

+View the current status of the service on the [Status Page](https://status.midl.dev/public-dashboards/tezos-rpc).

 ## The MIDL.dev Platform

 Our nodes are operated on top of a cloud-based platform.
 This guarantees highly redundant and reliable infrastructure with 24/7 monitoring.